10 Sep Final Results for the Year Ended 31 December 2019

 The financial statements have been prepared under the historical cost convention or fair value where appropriate.
 The significant accounting policies adopted are described below.

-The financial statements disclose information about the company only and not its group on the basis that its subsidiaries are dormant and have not traded (see note 20).
+The financial statements disclose information about the company only as the subsidiaries were dissolved during the year (see note 20).

 The preparation of the Financial statements in conformity with IFRS requires the use of certain critical accounting estimates, It also requires the board to exercise its judgement in the process of applying the Company’s accounting policies.
 The areas involving a higher degree of judgement or complexity or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 1.9.